FLCAC-admin/FLCAC-docs/README.md

 ## Have Questions?

-- First, please refer to the [Frequently Asked Questions](FAQ.md) page.
+- First, please refer to the [Frequently Asked Questions](https://flcac-admin.github.io/FLCAC-Curation/FAQ) page.
 - Have a terminology question?
-Check out the list of [common terms and acronyms](CommonTermAcronyms.md).
+Check out the [Glossary](https://flcac-admin.github.io/FLCAC-Curation/glossary).
-- The [Other Resources](OtherResources.md) page can also help direct you to useful resources.
+- The [Other Resources](https://flcac-admin.github.io/FLCAC-Curation/otherresources) page can also help direct you to useful resources.
 - If the above resources fail to answer your question, consider opening a new issue or contributing to a discussion thread.

 ## Using Issues and Discussions